 Besides the practicality of the shirt, it embeds the absolute pride onto me, the wearer, to serve our community and be the best I can and to uphold our TFSS values and mission statement.
 The green shirt speaks before I extend my hand.

 The TFSS shirt does not stand alone, neither does it commit showboating.
 As an organisation I proudly wear the green shirt with no commercial value to its honour, irrespective of the challenging circumstances we confront every work day."

 TFSS is currently seeking applications for the following positions vacant within our teams:

-- A volunteer position is available to work for 1 - 3 hours Monday, Wednesday and Friday to collect goods from local businesses.
+- A volunteer position is available to work for 1 - 3 hours Monday through to Friday to collect goods from local businesses.
 To view the information pack please click here.
 The position will close when the position is filled.

-- A part-time fixed-term Reconnect Case Worker located in Armidale to be part of the Service Stream 5 Team.
-Delivering early intervention programs throughout the New England Region the successful candidate will work independently to deliver both group and individual case management to young people aged 12 to 18 years.
-To view an information pack please click here.
+- A full-time fixed-term Case Worker located in Tamworth to be part of the Service Stream 1 team.
+The successful candidate will deliver both the Children and Parenting Support (CAPS) & the Child, Youth & Family Service (CYFS) programs over 38 hours per week.
+To view the information pack please click here.
 Applications close when the position is filled.

 See the preparing your application section below for tips on applying for this and any other future TFSS positions.

 Take the time to prepare to give yourself the best chance of success.

 - Read the position description